-Halloween with its parties, costumes, and trick or treating, dates back only a century or so.
-But the superstitions surrounding Halloween began thousands of years ago with Celtic Samhain, an autumn festival during which people believed the dead could visit earth.
-Many of today's Halloween superstitions arose from older beliefs, and provide a spooky window into the past.
+The superstitions surrounding Halloween began thousands of years ago with Celtic Samhain, an autumn festival during which people believed the dead could visit earth.
+Many of today's Halloween superstitions on this list arose from older beliefs, and provide a spooky window into the past.

-1. Carry a Jack O' Lantern to Keep Ghosts Away
+1. Carry a Jack O' Lantern on Halloween to Keep Ghosts Away

 Halloween is the night when people carve jack o' lanterns and light candles to keep away the darkness.
 This superstition may have begun with the Celts, an ancient culture known for magic and divination.
 The Celts were also headhunters who believed that by taking the head they were also getting the soul, and they displayed their grisly trophies to frighten away evil spirits.
 Although the Celtic tribes disappeared, the tradition remained in the form of jack o'lanterns.